corda/corda-solutions/docs/source/deployment/bank-deploy-overview.rst

 - UAT
 - PROD

-Following are the high level steps to deploying and on-boarding Corda Nodes to the Corda Network:
+Following are the preparation steps prior to deploying and on-boarding Corda Nodes to the Corda Network:

 1. Request the latest versions of Corda & Corda Firewall Jar Files from R3.